Kingkill666/Pizza-Party/README.md

 # 🍕 Pizza Party dApp

 A decentralized gaming platform on Base network where players compete for daily and weekly jackpots using VMF tokens.
-Features a referral system, toppings rewards, and multi-platform wallet support.
+Features Chainlink VRF for secure randomness, referral system, toppings rewards, Farcaster native sharing, and multi-platform wallet support.

 ## 🚀 Quick Start